-There's plenty of metal link straps to choose from and options of rose gold too, but it's the pin-sharp 10,000:1 contrast display that will probably catch your eye.
+There are plenty of metal link straps to choose from and options of rose gold too, but it's the pin-sharp 10,000:1 contrast display that will probably catch your eye.
 The missing GPS is the only blot on its copybook but otherwise a very cool customer and now compatible with iPhone, of course.

 Take a look at our full Huawei Watch review to see what we love and hate about the sleek Android Wear watch.